Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

     ![Credentials](../../Assets/Screenshots/Payments/Settings/CreateConnectionCredentials.png "[Credentials]")

 4. Enter the API credentials.
-For the test environment there are some standard access points.
-The API credentials for the productive environment you get from *Adyen*.
+For the test environment there are some standard access points. *Adyen* provides you with the API credentials for the productive environment.

     -  Enter the checkout API endpoint in the *Checkout API endpoint* field.
     The *Adyen Checkout API* provides a simple and flexible way to initiate and authorize online payments.
 You can use the same integration for payments made with cards (including 3D Secure), mobile wallets, and local payment methods (for example, iDEAL and Sofort).
-For the staging environment the endpoint is the **https://checkout-test.adyen.com/checkout/**.
+The endpoint for the staging environment is **https://checkout-test.adyen.com/checkout/**.
     - Enter the checkout API key field in the *Checkout API key* field.
     -  Enter the payment API endpoint field in the *Payment API endpoint* field.
 For the staging environment it is **https://pal-test.adyen.com/pal/servlet/Payment/**
     - Enter the user for the payment API in the *Payment API user* field.